-These two Types can be visualized as you want with boards, lists, tables, timelines, and, most importantly, reports.
+These two Databases can be visualized as you want with boards, lists, tables, timelines, and, most importantly, reports.
 From the start, you have a pre-made Objectives by Quarter board, OKR Status board, a list with Current Objectives, and a Progress Overview report.

 Here is how you can use this template, step by step 🚶♂️

 Define some ambitious goals for the upcoming year on Objectives by Quarter board.
 Remember to avoid solutions at this point and only describe desired outcomes.
 Expand the Objective to description or comments.
 Linked Key Results and their state will automatically appear here too once you add them.